Generative AI’s Biggest Danger Isn’t the Tech - It’s the Lack of Policy

 • Approved Use Cases (e.g., marketing, research).

-Tip (DeSimone): “Be specific.
+Tip (DeSimone): “Be specific about the tools and plan types.
 Don’t just say ‘ChatGPT’—say ChatGPT Enterprise.
 Otherwise employees may assume the free version is okay.”

 Summary

-It means humans must frame the input and validate the output.
-AI is a support tool, not a replacement for judgment.
+• It means humans must frame the input and validate the output.
+AI is a support tool, not a replacement for judgement.